Most drowning victims among under 5-year-olds are 2 to 4-year-olds.

 Go to lifeguard supervised beaches and pools.

 For safer play near the water, take children to beaches and pools supervised by certified lifeguards.
 Lifeguards do not replace direct parental supervision but act as an extra layer of protection.
+Lifeguard-supervised settings will also have all the safety equipment needed to respond in emergency situations.

-Parent & tot aquatic programs.
+Parent & Tot aquatic programs.

 Infant "self-rescue" swimming lessons are not recommended or supported by the Lifesaving Society